-A knee effusion is excessive joint fluid inside the knee joint.
+A knee effusion is excessive joint fluid inside the knee joint, also known as 'water on the knee'.

 An acute knee effusion is one that comes on suddenly.
 A chronic effusion is one which is there all the time.
 It is an indication of an underlying problem in the knee, such as a torn meniscus, torn anterior cruciate ligament, gout or arthritis.